whitemike889/polymer/docs/polymer-core/blocks.md

 ```

 ### Changing client-side and collision BlockStates
-If you want to change what BlockState will be used for server side collision
-and client side you need to override `BlockState getPolymerBlockState(BlockState state)` method.
+To change the blockstate visible on client and used for server side collisions, you need to override
-You can also override `BlockState getPolymerBlockState(BlockState state, ServerPlayerEntity player)` for player context,
+`BlockState getPolymerBlockState(BlockState state, PacketContext context)` method.
-similar to `getPolymerBlock`.
 You can return other BlockState of PolymerBlock, but keep in mind you can only nest them
 up to 32!